firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 ### [Resolving Merge Conflicts](resolving-merge-conflicts.md)
 This document provides information about how to resolve merge conflicts.
+Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.
 > Take these steps to resolve the annoying merge conflicts.

 ### [Reverting a commit](reverting-a-commit.md)